-A financial advisor can help you plan a portfolio, and most will either take a commission from the funds that you invest in.
-You can also opt for a no commissions advisor who will charge you for their time only.
-A no commission broker can be a good way of eliminating any perceived conflict of interest that may occur between your advisor and the funds they promote.
+A financial advisor can help you plan a portfolio, and most will either take a commission from the funds you invest in.
+You can also opt for a zero commissions advisor who will charge you for their time only.
+A zero commission broker can be a good way of eliminating any perceived conflict of interest that may occur between your advisor and the funds they promote.

 - Related Article: Robo Advisor vs. Human Advisor, Which Is Best For You?

 Step 4.
 Find The Stocks For Your Portfolio

 To enable you to build a first-class stock portfolio, you will need the best software to enable you to screen for stocks, research the companies, and eventually manage your portfolio.